 Make sure another authentication method is enabled and tested before disabling the password authentication method.

-4. Reload or restart SSH server service to activate the changes.
+6. Restart the SSH service to apply the changes.

 $ sudo systemctl restart sshd